Pega88/chainlink-gcp/README.md

-# Hosting a Chainlink Node on Google Cloud
+# Hosting a Chainlink node on Google Cloud

 ## Context
 This repository helps you install a high-available pool of chainlink nodes on Google Cloud Platform, running on Kubernetes and Cloud SQL.
 The setup follows the best practices put forward by the [Chainlink documentation](https://docs.chain.link/docs/best-security-practices).